vmittal05/Online-Exam-Portal/README.md

 | pass   | varchar(20) | YES  |     | NULL    |       |
 | univ   | varchar(20) | YES  |     | NULL    |       |

-3. Run the file welcome.html using [Eclipse IDE for Java EE Developers](https://www.eclipse.org/downloads/packages/release/2020-03/r/eclipse-ide-enterprise-java-developers-includes-incubating-components) or a similar IDE.
+3. Run the file welcome.html in the WebContent folder using [Eclipse IDE for Java EE Developers](https://www.eclipse.org/downloads/packages/release/2020-03/r/eclipse-ide-enterprise-java-developers-includes-incubating-components) or a similar IDE.
 4. Signup using the link in the page and filling the form (validated).
 5. Login and click on Start Test.
 6. Choose the correct options as per the questions and click on Submit (Also the test will auto submit in 100 seconds !).